intel-iot-devkit/how-to-code-samples/README.md

 Refer to each example for the specific configuration needed.

-## Cloud and datstore configuration
+## Cloud and datastore configuration

 Specific instructions on setting up individual cloud services can be found here https://github.com/intel-iot-devkit/iot-samples-cloud-setup